Binary-Programmer/Moulton-Scalable-Menus/README.md

 #### Input Events
 For the programmer's freedom, Moulton Scalable Menus will not automatically handle input events.
 The programmer may selectively filter out events as they choose, and they may choose an input approach.
 Therefore, if the menu system is to be responsive to the user's key input, the programmer must handle input events and redirect them to the menu manager.

-The events that the menu manager can handle are these:
+The events that the menu manager can receive are these:
 * mouse pressed (location x,y)
 * mouse released (location x,y)
 * mouse scrolled/wheel (location x,y, amount)
 * mouse moved (location x,y)
 * key typed (char)
 * key pressed (key code)

+As a result of these events, the menu manager will internally process clicking events, losing focus events, and touch (and untouch) events for its drawn components.

 ### Menu Manager
 The menu manager is in control of directly managing the menu system.
 The menu manager must create the components in the menu, handle events, and render the components onto a `java.awt.Graphics` object.